-You can boost your partner’s super by making personal contributions on their behalf.
-These are considered after-tax (or non-concessional) contributions, meaning they count towards your partner’s non-concessional contributions cap.
+You can boost your partner's super by making contributions on their behalf.
+These are considered after-tax (or non-concessional) contributions, meaning they count towards your partner's non-concessional contributions cap.

-Am I eligible to make spouse contributions?
+Am I eligible to reduce my tax through spouse contributions?

 - You both need to be Australian residents